NCBI-Hackathons/CakeCell/README.md

-# filamennts
+# CakeCell
-A Neural Network Approach to Filament Classification
+Segmenting cells (and other objects!) in microscopy images via neural networks.

 <b> Hackathon team: Jay Newby (Lead), Ben Walker (Sys Admin), Mike Pablo (Writer),  Sherry Chao, Ian Seim </b>

+## The Idea
 Identifying objects of interest in microscopy data is a critical task, but it is time-consuming and subject to variability over time and between researchers.
 We'd like to automatically segment microscopy images <i> generically</i>.

+## Why CakeCell?
+One of our earliest attempts at segmenting microscopy images <i> without training on microscopy images with labeled cells </i> produced some cell-like segmentations (a couple of cells were labeled as clocks), and some hilariously bad segmentations (much of the field of view was labeled as a cake!).

+## Design and testing
 Our two test image sets are of filaments and stem cells:

 <div align="center">
   <img src="images/filaments.jpg", width="400px"> <n>